 2018 was the first year that non-English downloads surpassed English downloads.
 This has become a consistent trend for WordPress downloads worldwide.

-There are also 57 different languages available for WordPress.
+There are also about 60 different languages available for WordPress.

 How does WordPress usage compare to other content management systems?

 According to w3techs,WordPress is the most popular CMS by a landslide, with 43.0% of websites using WordPress, representing a whopping 64.3% of the CMS market.

 What devices are used to access WordPress?

 WordPress, like any other platform, is seeing the rise of activity from mobile devices.
 In the past year, WordPress has made a real effort to be much more mobile responsive to all devices.
 This is reflected in the need to make the platform responsive and friendly to mobile devices.